vincentping/pythis/readme.rst

-these
+pythis
 ~~~~~~

-'these' is the zen of python in Simplified Chinese.
+pythis is the zen of python in Simplified Chinese.

 Install